Mjdhsn49/Object_detection_and_tracking/README.md

 # Object_detection_and_tracking

+Object detection and tracking using deep learning techniques.

+## Dependecies
+* PyQT
+* opencv
+* numpy

+## Run

+* Run the main.py file.
-### Follow the two reports to know how to run and main report to see the results.
+* follow the how to run the code report.